Individuals – Sherman et. al (1991)

 Location in the Matrix; Methodological Rigor; Outcome:

-Individuals; Focused; Reactive; Very rigorous; Mixed findings
+Individuals; Focused; Reactive; Very rigorous; Mixed effects

 What police practice or strategy was examined?